calebjmatthews/endless-desert/concept.md

   - Action after researching "Trading": "Revamp market" which opens the "Trading" tab
   - Action after researching "Exploration" "Recreate gate" which opens the "Exploration" tab

-## Trading Partner Mechanics
-  - Create a tpPending array equal to the number of current trading partners (3, to begin) -

 ## Music
   - Daily card-based minigame that creates a benefit that applies to your entire town for 36 hours.
   - Cards can be created from Inspiration; one is created from the daily performance.